SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

         }
     }
     @Tab("iPadOS") {
-        On iPadOS, `isFullScreenCover(true)` transforms the sheet into a full-screen cover.
+        On iPadOS, `isFullScreenCover` enables sheets to transition from card-based to full-screen covers, leveraging the larger screen real estate for immersive presentations.
+This is particularly effective for onboarding sequences, tutorials, or modal dialogs that require complete user focus.
+When enabled, the sheet fills the iPad screen, hiding the background and ensuring content like `SKTitle` and `SKDescription` stands out, with iPadOS 26+ enforcing leading alignment for optimal readability.
         @TabNavigator {
             @Tab("iPadOS 26 and newer") {
-                The sheet becomes a full-screen cover with all content aligned to the leading edge for improved readability.
+                For iPadOS 26 and newer, `isFullScreenCover(true)` presents the sheet as a full-screen cover with all content aligned to the leading edge, enhancing readability on larger displays.
+This design choice ensures that text-heavy sheets, such as instructional or welcome screens, are presented clearly, making it easier for users to engage with content in a distraction-free environment.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-isFullScreenCover-False-iPadOS26", alt: "Card Layout (False)") {